 Why Do I Feel Dead Inside?

-Reasons you may feel dead inside include:
+Here are seven reasons you may feel dead inside:

-You Struggle With Depression
+1. You Struggle With Depression

-You Are Dissociating
+2. You Are Dissociating

 Dissociation is a complex phenomenon where a person feels completely disconnected from themselves to the extent that they cannot identify their thoughts, feelings, or emotions.
 Dissociation is a common symptom of post-traumatic stress disorder (PTSD) due to the complex pain following a traumatic incident.3 This can cause a person to feel dead inside because of the lack of connectedness to self, which also leaves one feeling as if they are walking through a persistent fog that is their life.

-You Survived Traumatic Experience(s)
+3. You Survived a Traumatic Experience

-Surviving trauma(s) often leads to PTSD, along with symptoms such as hypervigilance, anxiety, poor concentration, low frustration tolerance, dysregulated emotions, and somatic pains.
+Surviving trauma often leads to PTSD, along with symptoms such as hypervigilance, anxiety, poor concentration, low frustration tolerance, dysregulated emotions, and somatic pains.
 One of the key aspects of trauma is experiencing the feeling of one’s power and control being ripped away.
 Surviving trauma can lead to feeling dead inside because one has experienced the worst of humanity.

-You Struggle with Prolonged Grief
+4. You Struggle With Prolonged Grief

-Incidences of immense loss put a person at a higher risk of experiencing traumatic grief and ultimately having a prolonged grief disorder.
+Incidences of immense loss put a person at a higher risk of experiencing traumatic grief and ultimately developing prolonged grief disorder.
 This type of grief is one that stays with you, at the same level of pain and intensity, for years on end.
 Feeling dead inside is a common phenomenon due to the complex nature of prolonged grief and the difficulties a person has with the ongoing pain and suffering of loss.

 Types of loss that can result in prolonged grief include: